Blog

 Volusia County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is February 3 and first fall frost is December 21.

-Volusia County County sits in USDA Zone 9b.
+Volusia County sits in USDA Zone 9b.
 Salsify grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Salsify grow in Volusia County County's climate?
+Can Salsify grow in Volusia County's climate?

 🌱